 But it doesn’t start with a mega-budget to reach mega people.
 It starts small and works its way up like you would in any other industry.
 The key is knowing where you and your music fit ~ finding your lane, and then devising a strategy to drive it all the way home.

-Here are my Top 5 Tips to Finding Your Musical Lane & Driving It All The Way Home:
+Here are my Top 5 Tips to Finding Your Music Business Lane & Driving It All The Way Home:

 1. Be You.